kohrongying/Delivericious/README.md

 - This is a repository for the DDD training.

 #### Context
-- This is for Delivericious food delivery app
+- This is for Delivericious menuItem delivery app
 - We learnt about the domain already on Event Storming session and identified bounded contexts.
 - This repository demonstrates usage of Tactical Pattern of DDD.